Darren Lehmann: Playing for Australia

-Later in 2002, Mark Waugh was dropped from the Test team, and Lehmann was recalled for the first time in almost four years.
-After playing three Tests without posting a large score, Lehmann was injured, and Martin Love replaced him.
-Lehmann came under more pressure upon his return, when during an ODI against Sri Lanka, he had an error of judgment and was run out.
-Upon returning to the dressing room, he made an offensive racial comment which saw him banned for five ODI matches, becoming the first player banned for racial vilification.
+Later in 2002, Lehmann was recalled to the Test team for the first time in almost four years but after three Tests without posting a large score he was replaced by Martin Love.
+During an ODI against Sri Lanka, upon returning to the dressing room after being run out, Lehmann made an offensive racial comment which saw him banned for five ODI matches, becoming the first player banned for racial vilification.
 After missing the first part of the 2003 Cricket World Cup, Lehmann went on to take the winning catch in the final against India in Johannesburg.
 Lehmann's Test spot was spared when Martyn was forced out due to a finger injury, with Love and Lehmann playing in the middle order on the subsequent tour of the West Indies.
 Lehmann then posted his maiden Test century on the tour, and on the winter Test series against Bangladesh in northern Australia, Lehmann scored consecutive centuries to solidify his position in the team.
 His Test career was again put on hold, when he was injured in November against Zimbabwe, allowing Katich to play in his place and score a century and top score in both innings in the Fourth Test against India at the Sydney Cricket Ground to stake a claim for Lehmann's spot.
 However, Steve Waugh retired after the series, and both players were included on the tour to Sri Lanka.
 There, Lehmann scored consecutive centuries on turning tracks against Muttiah Muralitharan to help Australia to a 3–0 clean sweep despite conceding a first innings lead in each of the matches.